pymc-devs/pymc-examples/myst_nbs/samplers/MLDA_variance_reduction_linear_regression.myst.md

 #### Note on asymptotic variance results
 $E_{VR}[Q]$ is shown to have asymptotically lower variance than $E_P[Q]$ in [1], as long as the subsampling rate $K$ in level $l$ is larger than the MCMC autocorrelation length in level $l-1$ (and if this is true for all levels).
 When this condition does not hold, we still see reasonably good variance reduction in experiments, although there is no theoretical guarantee of asymptotically lower variance.
 Users are advices to do pre-runs to detect the autocorrelation length of all chains in MLDA and then set the subsampling rates accordingly.

-#### Using variance reductioon in PyMC3
+#### Using variance reductioon in PyMC
-The code in this notebook demonstrates how the user can employ the variance reduction technique within the PyMC3 implementation of MLDA.
+The code in this notebook demonstrates how the user can employ the variance reduction technique within the PyMC implementation of MLDA.
 We run two samplers, one with VR and one without and calculate the resulting variances in the estimates.

 In order to use variance reduction, the user needs to pass the argument `variance_reduction=True` when instantiating the MLDA stepper.
-Also, they need to do two things when defining the PyMC3 model:
+Also, they need to do two things when defining the PyMC model:
 - Include a `pm.Data()` variable with the name `Q` in the model description of all levels, as shown in the code.
-- Use a Theano Op to calculate the forward model (or the combination of a forward model and a likelihood).
-This Op should have a `perform()` method which (in addition to all the other calculations), calculates the quantity of interest and stores it to the variable `Q` of the PyMC3 model, using the `set_value()` function.
+- Use a Aesara Op to calculate the forward model (or the combination of a forward model and a likelihood).
+This Op should have a `perform()` method which (in addition to all the other calculations), calculates the quantity of interest and stores it to the variable `Q` of the PyMC model, using the `set_value()` function.
 An example is shown in the code.

 By doing the above, the user provides MLDA with the quantity of interest in each MCMC step.
 MLDA then internally stores and manages the values and returns all the terms necessary to calculate $E_{VR}[Q]$ (i.e. all $Q_0$ values and all $Y_n^l$ differences/corrections) within the stats of the generated trace.
 The user can extract them using the `get_sampler_stats()` function of the trace object, as shown at the end of the notebook.

 ### Dependencies
 The code has been developed and tested with Python 3.6.
-You will need to have pymc3 installed and also [FEniCS](https://fenicsproject.org/) for your system.
+You will need to have pymc installed and also [FEniCS](https://fenicsproject.org/) for your system.
 FEniCS is a popular, open-source, [well documented](https://fenicsproject.org/documentation/), high-performance computing framework for solving Partial Differential Equations.
 FEniCS can be [installed](https://fenicsproject.org/download/) either through their prebuilt Docker images, from their Ubuntu PPA, or from Anaconda.

 ### References